 Travel journals are great to encourage kids to write and illustrate.
 Feel free to get one for yourself as well.

 An old camera or even a disposable one should work.
 Kids love to take pictures and look at the pictures they’ve taken.

 - Story Cubes

 - Origami Paper (Origami instructions app on smartphone.

 - Any toy or activity that is new to your child and compact enough to fit into your handbag.
 Dollar stores have great items such as mini blocks or tangram sets etc.

 - An activity book with puzzles, sudoku, word search etc. Dollar stores have mini activity books.
-Brain-quest cards are great option as well.
+Brain-quest cards are a great option as well.

 We made chickens (Can you recognize Yellow and Chick Vader?) and cats out of origami papers.
-There are multiple origami instructions app for smartphones.
+There are multiple origami instructions apps for smartphones.
 They are mostly free but you might need to buy additional instruction sets.

 Then, there are smartphones and tablets to play/read on.
 However, I am quite wary of allowing my children to play on my phone for the duration of a long flight, which depletes batteries.
 I prefer to have as many offline options as possible.

 Important note: Do not bring any play dough along, if you are traveling by air.
 They cause problems at the security checkpoints.